Art History Research

 Find out more about our areas of research:

 A significant recent addition has been the establishment of the Centre for Textile Conservation and Technical Art History.
 Our established art historical strengths have therefore been augmented by an ambitious new emphasis on technical research and analysis.

-The Institute has strong links with external partners nationally and internationally, including Christie's Education (London) through both project research and partnership working.
+The subject area has strong links with external partners nationally and internationally through both project research and partnership working.

 We encourages and develop the best object-led research by our art historians, within an interdisciplinary environment in which the historical, theoretical, technical, museological and curatorial strands of the discipline are mutually reinforcing.